jomayer/SMuRF/README.md

 ################################################################
 ################################################################

-The following is the function to run the Sequential Multi Response Feature Selection (SMURFS)
+The following is the function to run the Sequential Multi Response Feature Selection (SMURFS).
+The function grows a tree using the conditional inference framework (Hothornet <i> et al. </i>, 2006)